turgu1/ESP-IDF-InkPlate/README.md

 --> Work in progress.
 Not ready yet. <--

-Beware that these classes are **not** re-entrant.
-That means that it is not possible to use them in a multi-thread context without proper mutual exclusion access control.

 This project is a working example.
 You can build it using PlatformIO.